 Any federal civilians in the grade GS11 and above, or equivalent, are eligible to apply for FSP.
 Selected congressional staff members in the federal Executive, Legislative, and Judiciary branches are also eligible.

+Each academic year students will take a core course: Strategy and War, Theater Security Decision Making, and Joint Maritime Operations.
 Classes meet one evening per week for three hours and run from the first week in September to the third week in May, 34 times per year.
 These seminars are conducted at the graduate level and require appropriate initiative, research, writing, and oral commentary from each student.

 Classes are taught under the direction of a U.S. Naval War College (NWC) adjunct faculty member.
 Occasionally, formal presentations are delivered by resident faculty members from Newport, Rhode Island and by visiting professors from colleges and universities around the world.